Double Ball Roulette

 Bets Payout Probability of Winning Theoretical Return in European Version

-Straight 17 to 1 if one ball lands in the chosen numbered pocket.
-34 to 1 for two balls landing in the chosen numbered pocket.
+Straight 17 to 1 if either ball lands in the chosen numbered pocket.
+34 to 1 if both balls land in the chosen numbered pocket.
 5.25% for winning with one ball.
-0.073% for two balls landing in the elected numbered pocket.
+0.073% for both balls landing in the selected numbered pocket.
 0.894083 or 0.024836

 Split 8 to 1 for one ball; 16 to 1 for two balls.
 10.22% chance for one ball or 0.29% chance for winning with two balls.
 0.818115 or 0.046749

-Street 5 to 1 or 10 to 1 19,28% or 1.17% 0.578524 or 0.070124
+Street 5 to 1 or 10 to 1 19.28% or 1.17% 0.578524 or 0.070124

-Corner 3 to 1 or 6 to 1 19.28% or 1,168% 0.578524 or 0.070124
+Corner 3 to 1 or 6 to 1 19.28% or 1.168% 0.578524 or 0.070124

 Six Line 2 to 1 or 4 to 1 27.17% or 2.62% 0.543462 or 0.105186

-Same Column 8 to 1 if both alls land in he chosen betting area.
+Same Column 8 to 1 if both balls land in the chosen betting area.
 0.1051 0.84149

-Same Dozen 8 to 1 provided that the two balls come to rest in the selected numbers.
+Same Dozen 8 to 1 provided that both balls come to rest on numbers within the selected dozen.
 0.1051 0.84149

-Red/Black 3 to 1 provided that both balls land in the Selected 18 numbers.
+Red/Black 3 to 1 provided that both balls land in the selected 18 numbers.
 0.2366 0.710007

 High/Low 3 to 1 if both balls come to rest in the selected 18 numbers.
 0.2366 0.710007